... parts: mysql: plugin: nil stage-packages: [mysql-server] # ...

 Lesson 5: seccomp denials are not recoverable

 I find that a lot of the people I talk to think of snaps as containers (they often compare them to docker).
 Yes, snaps are self-contained.
 Yes, snaps are isolated.
-No, snaps are not containers.
-Admittedly they utilize some of the same underlying technology, but they aren't in a chroot of any kind.
-They're simply very confined applications.
-It's not my goal to discuss the entire security story behind snaps (check the whitepaper out if you're interested), but you need to know a part of it for this lesson.
+But in my opinion, no, snaps are not containers.
+Admittedly they utilize some of the same underlying technology, but they aren’t in a chroot of any kind, they don’t get their own network namespace, etc. They’re simply very confined applications, and calling them containers is confusing to those who are familiar with other kinds of containers.
+It’s not my goal to discuss the entire security story behind snaps (check the whitepaper out if you’re interested), but you need to know a part of it for this lesson.

 - Kill the offending application immediately.